The Milford Track – Everything you need to know

 What is the Milford Track?

-The Milford Track is one of New Zealand’s nine (currently) Great Walks.
+The Milford Track is one of New Zealand’s ten (currently) Great Walks.
 It’s also arguably one of the most popular, with tickets selling out within minutes of opening each year.
 The track is a one-way hike over four days, from the shores of Lake Te Anau to Milford Sound, through the famous wilderness of Fiordland National Park in the deep south of New Zealand.

 Group of hikers behind the Milford Track sign at the trailhead